postsharp/Metalama.Samples/examples/change-tracking/change-tracking-3/README.md

 [!metalama-file TrackChangesAttribute.cs member="TrackChangesAttribute.OnChange"]

 If the `OnPropertyChanged` method is present, we invoke it using the <xref:Metalama.Framework.Code.Invokers.IMethodInvoker.Invoke*> method.
-Note, to be precise, that <xref:Metalama.Framework.Code.Invokers.IMethodInvoker.Invoke*> does not invoke really the method because the code runs at compile time.
+Note, to be precise, that <xref:Metalama.Framework.Code.Invokers.IMethodInvoker.Invoke*> does not invoke the method because the code runs at compile time.
 What it actually does is _generate the code_ that will invoke the method at run time.
 Note also that we cannot use the conditional `?.` operator in this case.
 We must use an `if` statement to check if the `OnPropertyChanged` method is present.

 ## Summary

 In this article, we briefly discussed the philosophy of pattern interactions.
-We then integrated the `TrackChanges` and the `NotifyPropertyChanges` pattern.
+We then integrated the `TrackChanges` and the `NotifyPropertyChanges` patterns.
 In the following article, we will add the ability to _revert_ changes done to the object.

 > [!div class="see-also"]